smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 To execute a quick demo, execute the above scripts in order.

+:exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For this installation, we will run the `Table Validation Part 1.sql` and `Table Validation Part 2.sql` on the sample data set.
-:exclamation: **The tables must have the exact same columns for this script to work.**
+:exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The tables must have the exact same columns for this script to work.

 ---------------------------------------------------

 ### Step 1:
 Run the script: `Table Validation Demo Tables.sql` to create the demo tables.